-I started this business in 2018 but in reality I was on the path towards Agnes & Me for 12 years before I ventured into making natural skincare.
+I started this natural skincare business in 2018 but in reality I was on the path towards Agnes & Me for 12 years before I ventured into selling natural skincare.

 In some ways it all started when I moved to New Zealand.
 I met my husband when we were both living in Sydney – I was a nurse and he was a journalist.

 Not long after we got married Michael got a job offer to come back home to New Zealand.
 It was 2005 and we thought we’d take a gamble on coming to Auckland.

 We were a little apprehensive about moving from a city of 4 million to a country of 4 million but I’d loved New Zealand on the previous visits so we took the leap – even though when we arrived we bought the cheapest car we could find just in case we changed our minds and high-tailed it back to Sydney.